hillaryAHR/LIB-201/mapping.md

 * .csv

 ### Check-in
-Complete <a href="https://muw.instructure.com/courses/17249/quizzes/67496">3a.Mapping checkin</a> here before going to the next section.
-(For LIB 201 students only.)
+Complete <a href="https://muw.instructure.com/courses/19899/quizzes/81902">3a.Mapping checkin</a> here before going to the next section.

 ## Finding map data